ajaxray/php-watermark/README.md

 Then you should get the result files in `vendor/ajaxray/php-watermark/examples/img` and `vendor/ajaxray/php-watermark/examples/pdf` directories.

+### Something unexpected?
+Debug! 🐞🔫

+If anything unexpected happened, try to debug the issue.

+1. First step is to check if PHP is configured to display errors.
+Alternatively you may add these lines at the top of your script.
+    ```php
+    ini_set('display_errors', 1);
+    error_reporting(E_ALL);
+    ```
+2. A common reason of not getting expected result is mistakes in filepaths.
+You may try logging / printing source and destination file paths.
+3. Check the permission of the parent directory of destination path.
+Destination directory indicates -
+    - The file path mentioned in the second argument of `Watermark::withText()` and `Watermark::withImage()` methods.
+    - Parent of the source file itself if no separate destination mentioned in above methods.
+4. There is `Watermark::setDebug()` method which will make `Watermark` object to return **imagemagick** command instead of executing it.
+Then, you may run the output manually to check if there is any error in underlying `imagemagick` commands.

 #### Notes:

 * To see the list of supported font names in your system, run `convert -list font` on command prompt